kdlrose/planck-layout/README.md

 # my planck layout

 Used mostly for writing, light coding, and maybe soon a MIDI controller into MuseScore or something.
-Compiled on Alpine Linux using `qmk-cli`, but I flashed with QMK Toolbox on my MacBook Air for the very stupid reason that I couldn't run `qmk flash` while in bootloader mood without attaching a second keyboard and I couldn't be bothered.
+Compiled on Alpine Linux using `qmk-cli`, but I flashed with QMK Toolbox on my MacBook Air for the very stupid reason that I couldn't run `qmk flash` while in bootloader mode without attaching a second keyboard and I couldn't be bothered.

+### the hardware
+- Drop + OLKB Planck v7
+- polycarbonate case
+- steel switch plate
+- Gateron KS-3 Milky Yellow Pro
+- MIT layout (1x2uC)

 ## layers